Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Sequential E-Process Framework

 for any $\epsilon > 0$, where $\mu_s = \E[X_s | \cF_{s-1}]$.
 This guarantee holds regardless of stopping time $\tau$ (anytime-validity) and accommodates distributional drift through adaptive segment budgeting. \end{theorem}

-This theorem provides the formal foundation for our method: we stop generation when accumulated information lift exceeds a statistical boundary, with Type I error controlled at level $\delta$ regardless of when we choose to stop.
-The proof combines techniques from self-normalized processes \cite{howard2021timeuniform}, mixture e-processes \cite{vovk2021evalue}, and adaptive budgeting via convergent series.
+This theorem provides the formal foundation for our method: we stop generation when accumulated information lift exceeds a statistical boundary, with Type I error (premature stopping with insufficient lift) controlled at level $\delta$ regardless of when we choose to stop.
+The proof combines techniques from self-normalized processes \cite{howard2021timeuniform}, mixture e-processes \cite{vovk2021evalue}, and adaptive budgeting via convergent series. \emph{Operational interpretation:} The guarantee means that with probability at least $1-\delta$, we do not stop before information lift has accumulated sufficiently relative to the skeleton baseline.
+This does \emph{not} guarantee factual correctness (see Section~\ref{sec:correctness-gap}).

 \begin{lemma}[Monotone delay preserves validity] Let $(M_t)_{t\ge1}$ be an e-process and $\tau=\inf\{t:M_t\ge u\}$.
 If a gate enforces a \emph{monotone delay} $\tau' \ge \tau$ that depends only on $\cF_t$ (e.g., waiting for a sentence boundary and a verifier score), then $\PP(\sup_t M_t \ge u) \le \delta$ still holds. \end{lemma} \emph{Proof.} See Appendix~\ref{app:proofs}.